roninprogrammer/Courier-Service/README.md

 # Courier Service - Coding Challenge

 ## Overview
-This Android application calculates the **total delivery cost** and **estimated delivery time** for a set of packages, considering base cost, weight, distance, and available vehicles.
+This java **Command Line Interface(CLI)** calculates the **total delivery cost** and **estimated delivery time** for a set of packages, considering base cost, weight, distance, and available vehicles.
 The solution adheres to SOLID principles and is designed for scalability.

 ## Features
 - Computes the **total delivery cost** for each package, including applicable discounts.